-Over the years papers have become a lot more stronger, so it has enabled the customer at times to have test as an outside paper as well as an inside paper, generally this is used to slightly cut costs or when a customer is packing a very light weight item with hardly any stacking.
+Over the years papers have become a lot stronger, so it has enabled the customer at times to have test as an outside paper as well as an inside paper.
+Generally this is used to slightly cut costs or when a customer is packing a very light weight item with hardly any stacking.

 Customers can also have the outside paper as a Kraft Paper along with the inside, making the box stronger without increasing the flute.

 Although Teakcroft can Flood Coat Print sheets to create different coloured papers and boxes, the standard coloured papers used are Mottled/White/Brown.